-- ▶ It can be difficult to keep all of the ABM's characteristics in mind. - In fact, many ABMs in the literature are incomplete, which makes it impossible to reimplement the models and replicate their results. - Replication, however, is key to science: models that cannot be reproduced are unscientific. - Moreover, ABM descriptions are often a wordy mixture of factual description and lengthy justifications, explanations, and discussions of all kinds. - How can we describe ABMs in a way that is easy to understand yet complete?
-Standarization ODD
+- It can be difficult to keep all of the ABM's characteristics in mind. - Many ABMs in the literature are incomplete, which makes it impossible to reimplement them and replicate their results. - Replication is key to science: models that cannot be reproduced are unscientific. - Often, the description of the ABMs is lengthy and hard to read, even if the model in question is simple. - How can we describe ABMs in a way that is easy to understand yet complete? - Answer.
+Standardization.
+You know in advance what kind of information will be presented and what order will it appear in.